Series 1 - Episode 19

 - The camera script note to queue the film insert of the man in the street to start at the 25 second mark, after the fade to black following Patrick Macnee's credit slide.
 At that point, they stand-by the title slide which shows a doll of a young woman alongside the name of the episode.
 That appears at the end of the film insert.

-- The set for May's flat was changed midway through the episode, striking some of the props and adding a curtain, to turn it into Lennie's flat.
+- The set for May's flat was changed at the end of Act II, striking the furniture and adding a curtain, to turn it into Lennie's flat.

-- Leonard White's scrapbook of Tele-Snaps and paper clipping for series 1 seems to be missing a page and we're missing all the Tele-Snaps after Johnny's chat with Bunty in his car - except for two (Steed emerging from the wigwam and Freddy & Johnny reacting to being surrounded) which were larger copies, pasted in the scrapbook two pages earlier alongside the TV Times listings.
+- Leonard White's scrapbook of Tele-Snaps and paper clipping for series 1 as distributed by StudioCanal in their DVD set is missing a page and omits all the Tele-Snaps after Johnny's chat with Bunty in his car - except for two (Steed emerging from the wigwam and Freddy & Johnny reacting to being surrounded) which were larger copies, pasted in the scrapbook two pages earlier alongside the TV Times listings.